 - Work-Related Learning (ASDAN Award of Personal Effectiveness)

 - BTEC Sport & Active Leisure (Level 1 Certificate)

 - Home Cooking Skills (small BTEC)

 - Applied Science BTEC rather than GCSE

-The second area of progress is opening a Year 12/ Sixth Form at Stormont House School from September 2014.
-Our Study Programme runs for 5 days per week including school, a choice of college courses and involvement in enterprise projects extended work experience and Duke of Edinburgh award.
+The second area of progress was the opening of a Year 12/ Sixth Form at Stormont House School from September 2014.
+Our Study Programme runs for 5 days per week including school, a choice of college courses and involvement in enterprise projects, extended work experience and Duke of Edinburgh award.